daeun6/daeun6/README.md

 # About Daeun Song 😄
 <br><p align="center"><img src = "https://github.com/user-attachments/assets/9b43a398-5311-442b-b956-08bb17c4529f" width="200" height="250"></p>
 <br>
-I'm a passionate researcher in the field of AI ethics and security, currently pursuing a Bachelor's degree in Information Security and Data Science.
+I'm a passionate researcher in the field of AI ethics and security, currently pursuing a Master's student in the Department of Electrical and Computer Engineering, College of Information and Communication Engineering, Sungkyunkwan University.
 I have experience in machine learning, deep learning, and reinforcement learning, and is currently focusing on AI security, including privacy protection and ethical applications of vision technologies.

 ## Education